yujunz/gitlab.com-runbooks/docs/packaging/manage-package-signing-keys.md

 ## Location of the Key

-The Omnibus package signing key is kept in an S3 bucket called `omnibus-sig`.
+The location of the Omnibus package signing key can be found by searching for a secure note in the Build vault in 1Password.
-This bucket is attached to the `Gitlabdotcom` AWS account (#855 262 394 183).

 ## Securing Keys